GatherSpot/prd/template/5-mvp.md

          We have already implemented basic filtering based on interests and location.

-         - Step 1: Gradually collect data on user behavior, such as the types of events they attend, their interactions, and their preferences keeping in mind data we have to ensure data privacy and compliance with regulations.
+         - Step 1: Gradually collect data on user behavior, such as the types of events they attend, their interactions, and their preferences, keeping in mind that we have to ensure data privacy and compliance with regulations.

          - Step 2: Start with collaborative filtering which is easier to implement and based on the construction of a user-interaction matrix using data previously collected.
 For user-based collaborative filtering, recommend events that similar users have attended or shown interest in.
 For item-based collaborative filtering, recommend events similar to those a user has interacted with.

          - Step 3: Evaluate the performance of the collaborative filtering system using appropriate metrics such as precision, recall, or Mean Average Precision (MAP).
-Repeat all this sequence until having satisfactory results (MAP score > 0.5 would be great)
+Repeat all this sequence until having satisfactory results (MAP score > 0.5 would be great).

    - **Event Sponsorship:**